cjsekl/workshop-cards/delay/README.md

 - Accepts tap intervals from 50ms to 3 seconds
 - Overrides X knob and CV1 when active
 - Returns to manual control after 5 seconds of no taps
-- Perfect for syncing delays to your music's tempo

 ### Freeze/Hold (Pulse In 2)
 Freeze the delay buffer while audio continues to repeat:
 - Gate high: Stops recording new audio, existing delays continue to feedback
 - Gate low: Normal recording resumes
-- Creates infinite sustain pad textures
-- Great for ambient and experimental music
 - Current repeats evolve through feedback and mode effects

 ## Delay Modes